Change request #2096

 Can you somewhere post the data and parameters of the run so that I can reproduce the issue?
 The caching should work as described, but maybe something is going wrong at some point.

-#6 Updated by Di Venere Leonardo almost 7 years ago
+#6 Updated by Di Venere Leonardo over 7 years ago

 I’m attaching the log files of ctobssim and ctbin, together with the input xml model LSI.xml, summarizing the parameters I used to generate the data.
 I also attach the xml files (fit1.xml and fit2.xml) used to test ctlike.